-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 3.1 Action: Student Retention Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
-We have seen success in the retention rate for our student population, which is currently at 94.65%.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness typically behind in credits and have been out of school for about a semester or more.
+We have seen success in the retention rate for our student population, which is currently at 100%.
 Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
-To address this, we have trained personnel who provide outreach and monitoring of students so that their attendance is regular.
-We also have comprehensive incentive programs.
-We will continue these practices, for our English Learners, low-income and foster youth.
+Scope: Schoolwide comprehensive incentive programs.
+We will continue these practices, for our English learners, low-income and foster youth.
 These actions occur throughout the school year.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
 An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. our English learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.
-3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
+3.2 Action: Social and Emotional Supports Need: We serve English learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
-The Success Rate is currently 96.30%.
-We know that the success of our program is connected to student social-emotional health.
+The Success Rate is currently 100%.
+Teachers and parents provided feedback indicating that they support the value of student success.
+Scope: Schoolwide We know that the success of our program is connected to student social-emotional health.
 To address this issue, we have trauma-informed practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
-Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such Helping our Parenting-Students Excel (HOPE).
-We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such as Helping our Parenting-Students Excel (HOPE) have had a positive impact on our students.
+This action is provided on an ongoing basis, throughout the school year.
+Staff and teachers are all diligent in watching for signs of trauma and are quick to provide support.
+We will continue to provide and improve on these actions and services because we have witnessed success in our English learners, low-income and foster youth students when their social-emotional We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English learners, LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.